jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 | Intimidation    | 13   | Kobolds retreat into keep                                |
 | Persuasion      | 10   | trade for passage**                                      |

-**Stairs Captains Quarter**

-**Part 4**

-**Another Route Two:**
-    Investigation Check High (Autopass if Thieves Cant): a tunnel enough to crawl and move crates seems to snake its way near the bridge but it is not large enough for the caravan or rams.
-Proceed to Underpass

-**Fight:**

-    three Kobolds will jump from crates and attack (count as prone) extra Kobolds will be halfway up stairs, all will move to run to top of tower Initiative Count 10: surprise trap, Dexterity Save DC 8, 1d4 piercing damage retreat quickly when 1 remains

-**Tower Top:** 6 Kobolds, 1 Kobold Aspirant (+ Entrance Tower)

-    Stealth High (autofail if alerted): will see 6+ Kobolds ready to escape

-**Fight:**
-    Kobolds will all throw javalin at players for action before swinging down drop to escape They will cut any extra lines
-    Can keep a few Kobolds behind for a fight

-**Officer Quarter (puzzle):**
+**Officer Quarters:**

+(puzzle)

-An intricate inverted triangular closed door, about 9ft tall.
-There is no consistent pattern upon the frame or door, but stone brazier carved into it.
+An intricate inverted triangular closed stone door, about 9ft tall.
+There is no consistent pattern upon the frame or door, but a stone brazier is carved into it.

-Casting a cantrip within 30ft of the door causes it the fail but the door glow as the casters feels the energy of the spell drawn to it.
+Casting a cantrip within 30ft of the door fails but the door glows as the casters feels the energy of the spell drawn to it.
 Brandishing a magic item will have a similar effect but not remove the magical properties of the item

 | Check         | DC | Result                                        | DC | Result                              |
 |---------------|----|-----------------------------------------------|----|-------------------------------------|